 Volunteers stay with children until they are placed in loving permanent homes.
-For many abused children, a CASA volunteer is the only constant adult presence in their lives.
+For many of these children, a CASA volunteer is the only constant adult presence in their lives.
 CASA volunteers are making lifelong differences in children's lives everyday!
 Each year, more than 200 children in Franklin and Hamilton counties find themselves involved in juvenile court due to abuse and neglect at the hands of those who are entrusted with their care, love, and guidance.

 WITH A CASA VOLUNTEER, CHILDREN: